Centre for Financial Regulation and Innovation

 The CeFRI was established in 2016 as a centre of academic excellence in Financial Regulation and Innovation.
 Its vision is to provide a strategic link between academia, policy-makers, regulators and other financial industry participants.

 The CeFRI also operates as a hub for excellence in PhD and postgraduate teaching programmes in financial markets.
 Based within the Department of Accounting and Finance, it hosts a Visiting Researcher Programme and welcomes consultancy collaborations with public and private policy makers and stakeholders.
+It is a focal hub for the Centre for Doctoral Training in Data Science for Studying Financial Technology (FinTech) at Strathclyde.

 The CeFRI organises a range of events, including high-profile guest lectures, seminars and conferences.
 It collaborates closely with other Centres and Institutes across the University focused on Law, Innovation and Entrepreneurship.